 Most visitors probably only have a very broad understanding of the climate of the Galapagos islands, and may not incorporate this information sufficiently into their travel planning.
 Although situated on the Equator, all the tourist brochures point out that the islands are much cooler than most visitors might think.
 HOWEVER, this is only true of 8 months of the year, when the sea surface temperatures (SST’s) are cool, but it is not quite true of the Jan-April time frame.
 And this can vary with climate anomalies (particularly the phase of the El Niño phenomenon).
-We visited during the height of the SST’s this past February (2012) but there was a positive 2-3˚C anomaly superimposed on the mean February SST (~26˚C) and this resulted in waters of 28-29˚C – much like the summer months in the Caribbean!
+We visited during the height of the SST’s in February 2012 but there was a positive 2-3˚C anomaly superimposed on the mean February SST (~26˚C) and this resulted in waters of 28-29˚C – much like the summer months in the Caribbean!
 Since the islands are small, the land temperatures reflect the ocean temperatures to a large degree.
 A good research article summarizing many aspects of the Galapagos climate can be found here.

 Given that air conditioning is usually not needed in the cooler months, many locations are quite uncomfortable indoors if one visits in the warmest months.
 Air conditioning that would otherwise be adequate or not even needed during the cooler months (June-October), is sometimes insufficient in the warmest months.